Geoffroy Tory: Career

 Gradually, he managed to acquire French texts to put into print, at a time when that was only done for Latin texts.
 For that purpose, he introduced the apostrophe, the acute accent and grave accent, and the cedilla.
 He wanted to reform French spelling to reflect its Latin roots.

 In 1530 Tory became the official printer to King Francis I, and in 1532 he was made a librarian at the University of Paris.

 Works

 Champfleury

 Champfleury was written by Tory and published in 1529.
 It is divided into three books, and is concerned with the proper use of the French language, dealing with topics ranging from the elegance of the alphabet to the proper use of grammar.
 It was subtitled "The Art and Science of the Proportion of the Attic or Ancient Roman Letters, According to the Human Body and Face".
 Champfleury was not as stylized as The Book of Hours, but it gives great insight into the mind of Tory, his pedantic attitude and his meticulous devotion to the French Language.

-Tory used a square grid to describe the shape of letters, which eerily predicts the use of pixelation in modern-day typefaces.
+Tory used a square grid to describe the shape of letters, which is similar to the use of pixelation in modern-day typefaces.
 Although "Champfleury" roughly translates to "flowery fields", it is also a French idiom for "paradise".